Wandalen/wTools/module/move/unilang_instruction_parser/task/task_plan.md

 ### Changelog
 *   [Initial] Plan created to methodically fix the command path parsing bug.
 *   [Increment 1] Added a failing test case to replicate the command path parsing bug.
 Fixed initial compilation errors in the test setup.
+*   [Increment 2] Correctly distinguished command paths from arguments by refining the parsing logic in `parser_engine.rs` and ensuring proper tokenization.